LMMMEng/LLD-MMRI2023/README.md

 The code will be published on Apr 28.
 ## **Submission**
 Please sent your prediction file to xxx@xxx.com, we will get back to you when we receive the results.
-**Note**: In each test stage, if a team submits multiple times, we will only use the first submission.
+**Note**: There will be four submission stage between Mar 30 and July 30.
+In each stage, if a team commits multiple times, we will only use the first successful commit.
 ## **Leaderboard**
 We will present and update the leaderboard here.
 The ranking was determined by the average of the F1-score and Cohen's Kappa coefficient.